SallaApp/oauth2-merchant/README.md

 ```
 <p align="right">(<a href="#top">back to top</a>)</p>

+## Support

+The team is always here to help you.
+Happen to face an issue?
+Want to report a bug?
+You can submit one here on Github using the [Issue Tracker](https://github.com/SallaApp/Salla-CLI/issues/new).
+If you still have any questions, please contact us via the [Telegram Bot](https://t.me/SallaSupportBot) or join in the Global Developer Community on [Telegram](https://t.me/salladev).

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.